gilburns/Installomator-wiki/Methods-to-Run-Installomator.md

 The scripts “Installomator update.sh” is for updating the installation of Installomator, but grabbing the latest version from GitHub, and install that PKG.

 The script “Manual valuesfromarguments.sh” is an example of how to install a custom software title, where you put in the values for the software manually.

+A script “RemoveInstallomator.sh” has been provided to remove Installomator completely from a Mac.

 ### Mosyle (Manager, Business, and Fuse)